kolinsturt/kolinsturt.github.io/_posts/2011-10-17-boost_asio_tls_https.md

 	    dispatch_async_f(dispatch_get_main_queue(), thePair, (dispatch_function_t)Go);
 	}

-If we were to use the more common [dispatch_async](https://developer.apple.com/library/mac/documentation/Performance/Reference/GCD_libdispatch_Ref/index.html#//apple_ref/c/func/dispatch_async) function here, as soon as dispatch_async executed, the _callbackFunction variable would go out of scope because our class would have been deallocated after the request had finished being processed.
-We need to hold on to the variable to still execute the callback function that the user passed in upon making a network request.
-A solution would be to somehow copy the std::function into dispatch_async_f as a context.
-Note that although [std::function::target](http://en.cppreference.com/w/cpp/utility/functional/function/target) gives you a raw pointer to the function that we could make use of, when it's a Lambda function, the function is missing state such as capture variables, so this method simply returns NULL.
-Therefore, we just package them together into a pair; the function wrapped as a std::function which includes scope, and the data string as the second part of the pair.
+If you use the [dispatch_async](https://developer.apple.com/library/mac/documentation/Performance/Reference/GCD_libdispatch_Ref/index.html#//apple_ref/c/func/dispatch_async) function here: As soon as dispatch_async executes, the _callbackFunction variable goes out of scope because the class deallocates after the request finishes.
+You need to hold on to the variable to still execute the callback function that the user passed in when making a network request.

+One solution would be to copy the std::function into dispatch_async_f as a context.
+Although [std::function::target](http://en.cppreference.com/w/cpp/utility/functional/function/target) gives you a raw pointer to the function, the Lambda function is missing state such as capture variables so this method returns NULL.
+Therefore, package them together into a pair: The function wrapped as a std::function that includes scope, and the data string as the second part of the pair.

-I used GCD because std::thread does not provide any way of dispatching a function on the GUI/main thread as there is no concept of main threads in the library (for portability reasons).
-(The main thread conceptually is just the initial starting thread.)
+I used GCD because std::thread does not provide a way of dispatching a function on the GUI thread.

-For testing the functionality, you can uncomment some of the cout statements.
-If your coming from the "NSLog" world, note that cout to the standard console from multiple threads is not guaranteed to be synchronized.
-Using cout with streams, especially without std::endl at end can fill the buffer and cout can just stop working when you need to use it.
-You can either flush, or comment out the couts for streams.
+You can uncomment some of the cout statements for testing.
+If your coming from the Foundation (NSLog) world, note that cout to the standard console from multiple threads is not synchronized.
+Using cout with streams, especially without std::endl at the end can fill the buffer and cout may stop working.
+You can either flush or comment out the couts for streams.

         cout << std::flush;
         cout << _responseString.str() << endl;